Import and export content > Importing data from external sources

 Importing data from external sources

-As a DatoCMS developer you often find yourself in need of importing data from an external source.
-For example when you are doing a one-time import from another CMS over to DatoCMS, or when you just want to clean up messy data from an external API or restful web service, or if you want the ability to do powerful queries on it.
+As a DatoCMS developer, you often find yourself in need of importing data from an external source.
+For example when you are doing a one-time import from another CMS to DatoCMS, or when you just want to clean up messy data from an external API or RESTful web service, or when you want the ability to perform powerful queries on it.

 In this guide we will cover how to do a one-time import from an external data source using Node.JS.

-Concepts you should have basic familiarity with Node.js and async/await.
+Concepts you should be familiar with: knowledge of Node.js and async/await.

 What are some common external sources?
-An external datasource can be a wide range of different formats made available on a wide range of different transport layers.
+An external data source can come in a wide range of different formats made available on different transport layers.
 Here's a few examples:

 • A text file with comma separated values (CSV)